RjayM45/Sonaric-Network/Instructions.md

 3. Open a web browser on your local machine and navigate to `http://localhost:44004` to access the Sonaric GUI.

 ### Accessing the GUI in Smartphone

+## RECOMMENDED
+### Using ConnectBot App

+1. *Install ConnectBot*: Download and install ConnectBot from the Google Play Store.

+2. *Open ConnectBot*: Launch the `ConnectBot` app.

+3. *Set Up SSH Connection*:
+    - Tap the `+` icon to add a new host.
+    - Enter the SSH connection details (e.g., user@remote_server / root@192.168.1.1) and tap “Save”.

+4. *Configure Port Forwarding*:
+    - Long press the saved SSH connection to open the context menu.
+    - Tap `Edit Port Forwards`.
+    - Tap the `+` icon to add a new port forward.
+    - Configure the local and remote ports.
+For example:
+        - Type: `Local`
+        - Source Port: `44004`
+        - Destination: `localhost:22`
+    - Tap `Save`.
+    - Back to main menu and tap the created `port`

+5. *Establish the SSH Connection*:
+    - Tap the SSH connection to start the session.
+    - Enter your password if prompted.

+6. *Access the Forwarded Port*: Once the SSH tunnel is established, you can access the remote service via `127.0.0.1:44004` or `localhost:44004` on your Android device.

+Using `127.0.0.1` or `localhost` ensures that the forwarding works correctly and refers to your Android device's local network.

 ### Termius App
 1. To create an SSH tunnel to forward the required ports to your local machine
 2. Install Termius_App: Download and install the Termius app from Google Play Store.